 - If you are living with HIV, there are resources that can help you find a health care provider, pay for your medicines, locate affordable housing, and get help with mental health issues.

 - The Ryan White HIV/AIDS Program is a federal program designed to help people with HIV get the medical care and other support services they need.
-Visit the Get HIV Care and Treatment webpage on the Health Resources and Services Administration (HRSA) website to find out who is eligible for Ryan White HIV/AIDS Program services and where to find help.
+Use this search tool from the Health Resources and Services Administration (HRSA) to find medical providers in your area that participate in the Ryan White HIV/AIDS Program.

-- The HIV Testing Sites and Care Services Locator from HIV.gov can help you locate HIV testing centers, mental health services, medical centers participating in the Ryan White HIV/AIDS Program, housing assistance programs, and substance abuse treatment resources in your area.
+- The HIV Testing Sites and Care Services Locator from HIV.gov can help you locate HIV testing centers, mental health services, medical centers that participate in the Ryan White HIV/AIDS Program, housing assistance programs, and substance abuse treatment resources in your area.

-- If you have questions about HIV treatment or need help finding an HIV/AIDS-related clinical trial, AIDSinfo health information specialists can assist you.
-Visit the AIDSinfo Contact Us page to find out how to get in touch.
+- If you have questions about HIV treatment or need help finding HIV treatment resources, HIVinfo health information specialists can assist you.
+Visit the HIVinfo Contact Us page to find out how to get in touch.